20 Theory of Deep Learning

-This chapter explores the theoretical foundations of deep learning through the lens of multivariate function approximation, beginning with ridge functions as fundamental building blocks.
-Ridge functions, which take the form \(f(x) = g(w^Tx)\), represent one of the simplest forms of nonlinear multivariate functions by combining a single linear projection with a univariate nonlinear transformation.
+This chapter explores the theoretical foundations of deep learning through the lens of multivariate function approximation.
+We begin with ridge functions as fundamental building blocks—functions of the form \(f(x) = g(w^Tx)\) that represent one of the simplest forms of nonlinear multivariate functions by combining a single linear projection with a univariate nonlinear transformation.
 Their key geometric property—remaining constant along directions orthogonal to the projection vector \(w\)—makes them particularly useful for high-dimensional approximation.
-The chapter then introduces projection pursuit regression, which approximates complex input-output relationships using linear combinations of ridge functions, demonstrating how these mathematical constructs provide the groundwork for modern deep learning approaches.

-The chapter culminates with the Kolmogorov Superposition Theorem (KST), a profound result that shows any real-valued continuous function can be represented as a sum of compositions of single-variable functions.
-This theorem provides a theoretical framework for understanding how complex multivariate functions can be decomposed into simpler, more manageable components—a principle that underlies the architecture of modern neural networks.
-The discussion raises important questions about the trade-off between computational power and mathematical efficiency in machine learning, challenging whether superior performance can be achieved through mathematically elegant representations rather than brute-force computational approaches.
+The chapter culminates with the Kolmogorov Superposition Theorem (KST), a profound result showing that any real-valued continuous function can be represented as a sum of compositions of single-variable functions.
+This theorem provides a theoretical framework for understanding how multivariate functions can be decomposed into simpler, more manageable components—a principle that underlies the architecture of modern neural networks.

 20.1 Ridge and Projection Pursuit Regression